Worship: Paganism, Pagans and Pagan Customs

-Rather than address the subject of Christmas directly, this article will consider the broader topics of paganism, pagans and pagan practices in light of the gospel.
-Once we properly understand these subjects, we can then formulate and apply principles to many customs, not just those associated with Christmas.
+This article considers the topics of paganism, pagans and pagan practices in light of the gospel.
+Once we properly understand these subjects, we can then formulate and apply principles to many customs, not just those associated with Christian holidays.
 Our ethics will have a sounder basis.

 We need to begin by defining our terms.
 We do this because confusion arises when people try to communicate without understanding how the other person uses words.
 Some Christians talk of paganism without reflecting about what they and others mean by that term.

 Paganism, as classically understood, refers to any polytheistic religion that is generally sensual and materialistic in its orientation.
 The key words here are polytheistic, sensual and materialistic.
 The ancient Canaanite religion is a classic example of paganism.

 Pagan customs include all usages, practices and social conventions that are common to and regulate the life of pagans.
 Pagan customs may include such things as religious festivals, temple architecture, dress, greetings in the marketplace or anything else that is common to pagan life.